ivarref/mikkmokk-proxy/README.md

 #### Insert a failure after a request has been processed by the destination

-The header `x-mikkmokk-fail-after-percentage` can be used to simulate that the destination received and processed the request, but that the network between the proxy and the destination failed before the proxy received the response.
+The header `x-mikkmokk-fail-after-percentage` can be used to simulate that the destination has received and processed the request, but that the network between the proxy and the destination failed before the proxy received the response.
 Thus, the client will receive an incorrect response.
 If the client retries, will the backend handle a duplicate request?